 - 1 granny smith apple, cut into 5mm dice

-Trim the green leaves from the cauliflower, then cut in half directly down the centre of the stalk.
-Cut each half into a slice about 1.5cm in thickness.
+Trim the green leaves from the cauliflower and either discard or save for another recipe, then cut the head of the cauliflower in half directly down the centre of the stalk.
+Cut from each half a slice about 1.5cm in thickness.
 Set the slices aside while you prepare the puree.
-Finely slice the remainder of the cauliflower.
+Finely chop the remainder of the cauliflower.
 Get a heavy, wide-based pot or deep saute pan, add 3 tablespoons of rapeseed oil and place over a medium-high heat.
-When the oil is hot, add the sliced cauliflower and a generous pinch of salt.
+When the oil is hot, add the chopped cauliflower and a generous pinch of salt.
 Boil the kettle so you have some hot water at hand.
 Saute the cauliflower, stirring frequently, for about 5-10 minutes.
 You want to fry the cauliflower as hot as you can (without getting any colour on it), to draw maximum flavour from it.
-When it’s almost cooked, add enough water to half-cover, then boil until it’s completely dry.
+When it's almost cooked, add enough water to half-cover, then boil until it's completely dry.
 Repeat this 3 times.
 After the third reduction, add enough water to loosen the cauliflower and pour it all into a blender.
-Blend on full power, adding a little more water if it’s too thick, for about 3 minutes or until completely smooth.
+Blend on full power, adding a little more water if it's too thick, for about 3 minutes or until completely smooth.
 Taste, and add more salt if necessary.

 While the puree is cooking, you can start on the roasted cauliflower.
 In a wide frying pan (or two small ones), place the slices of cauliflower flat-side down and add enough water to half cover them.
-Add a generous couple of pinches of salt, the butter, thyme and garlic.
+Add a generous couple of pinches of salt, the butter (or 1 tablespoon of rapeseed oil per slice, if you're not using butter), thyme and garlic.
 Loosely cover with foil, leaving space at the edges for the steam to escape.
 Place over a high heat and boil for about 10 minutes, until the cauliflower is about three-quarters cooked.
-Be careful because it will overcook easily if you don’t keep an eye on it.
+Be careful because it will overcook easily if you don't keep an eye on it.
 At this point, nearly all of the water should be gone.
 Remove the foil and keep cooking until all of the liquid has gone and the cauliflower is golden and roasted on the bottom.
 Remove from the heat and allow to cool slightly before carefully removing with a spatula.

 Meanwhile, get the garnish ready; slice the grapes and mix with the diced apple and coriander.
 Just before serving, saute the spinach in rapeseed oil with a little pinch of salt.
 To serve, spoon the puree into the middle of the plate and spread out into a circle.
 Arrange the spinach in the middle and then place the cauliflower on top.
 Garnish with the apples, grapes and coriander, and drizzle some rapeseed oil around the edges.